-Netflix has a lot of content, and it can be difficult to sort the wheat from the chaff.
-To help you relax, have a good laugh, or feel a bit sentimental during the holidays, we’ve done the work for you and have selected several Christmas movies worth watching on Netflix.
+However, with the amount of content available on Netflix, it can be difficult to sort the wheat from the chaff.
+To help you relax, have a good laugh, or feel a bit sentimental during the holidays, we’ve found the best Christmas movies to watch on Netflix.

 1. How the Grinch Stole Christmas (2000)